ossrs/srs-docs/src/pages/faq-oryx.md

 very slow because downloading data across countries back to China is naturally very slow.

 The overseas version of Baota is called [aaPanel](https://aapanel.com).
-Please use aaPanel, which installs software quickly, and SRS Stack will also switch to overseas mirror downloads.
+Please use aaPanel, which installs software quickly, and Oryx will also switch to overseas mirror downloads.

 Baota and aaPanel only have different installation methods, but the specific usage is the same.
 Please refer to [Baota](./blog/BT-aaPanel) or [aaPanel](https://blog.ossrs.io/how-to-setup-a-video-streaming-service-by-aapanel-9748ae754c8c).

-## How to Install the Latest SRS Stack
+## How to Install the Latest Oryx

 Sometimes the version in the Baota store is older, and you can manually install the Baota plugin to install the latest plugin.

-The latest version of SRS Stack can be found in [Releases](https://github.com/ossrs/srs-stack/releases), and the `aapanel-srs_stack.zip` attachment in each version can be downloaded as a plugin.
+The latest version of Oryx can be found in [Releases](https://github.com/ossrs/srs-stack/releases), and the `aapanel-srs_stack.zip` attachment in each version can be downloaded as a plugin.

 After downloading the plugin, you can go to Baota `Software Store > Third-Party Applications > Import Plugin`